jiangwei909/urlparser2/README.md

 # url parser online

-URL Parser Online is a tool that converts URLs into inputs friendly to Large Language Models (LLMs).
+URL Parser Online is an online tool that transforms a URL into an input format suitable for Large Language Models (LLMs).